- Royal Botanic Garden & Domain

 The project involves

 Visitors will be able to enter and exit the Royal Botanic Garden, Sydney, throughout the works, via both QEII and Opera House gates.
 Please follow signage to reach the gates around the construction walls.
-The work will continue until mid 2013.
 We apologise for any inconvenience.

 Margaret Flockton Award 2012 winner